 |

-It supports the universality of social and cultural rights in its fields and protects the historical and cultural heritage.
+Graduates of the Department of History support the universality of social and cultural rights in the field and protect historical and cultural heritage.

 |